What Causes Foot Ulcers, Calluses And Blisters?

 Do this again (wobble) and let’s think about the 3 factors at play here – pressure, friction and bone movement:

-PRESSURE - Firstly, we’re pressing with a certain pressure.
+Firstly, we’re pressing with a certain pressure.
 Now let’s vary the pressure.
 If I press really hard, the magnitude of shear is high.
 But if I press really lightly, there’s very little shear before my fingertip slides or rubs across the skin surface.

-FRICTION - Secondly, there’s a certain friction level between our fingertip and the back of our hand.
+Secondly, there’s a certain friction level between our fingertip and the back of our hand.
 If I reduce friction levels with a lubricant, say like with this Aquaphor (which is similar to Vaseline), pressing with the same pressure as before leads to a much lower magnitude of shear.
 Even if I press really hard, shear distortions are way less than without the lubricant.
 If however I’d been in shoes and socks and exercising for a while, my skin would a bit clammy and sticky, which means a higher friction level.
 Using the same pressure would result in larger shear distortions in these soft tissues.

-BONE MOVEMENT - And thirdly, bone movement.
+And thirdly, bone movement.
 The bones at the back of our hand are moving relative to the skin surface.
 Well in this case, we’re doing the opposite.
 To mimic the foot a little better, we’d keep our fingertip stationary and wobble our hand back and forth.

+Foot ulcers, calluses and blisters have shear distortions as a common theme.
 If you can minimise friction levels, pressure and bone movement, you’ll be going a long way to reducing blister, callous and ulcer formation.